Properness criteria for families of coherent analytic sheaves: Families of arbitrary dimension

 \section{Families of arbitrary dimension}

 We now turn our attention to the case of higher dimensional parameter spaces.
-For simplicity we will only consider smooth parameter spaces.
 As in the previous section we give a separate purity statement.
 This is the content of Proposition \ref{prop:dimension>1}.
 For the main result of the section a stronger assumption on the degree functions will be made which will guarantee the existence of a relative maximal destabilizing subsheaf and in particular that semistability is a Zariski open property in flat families of coherent sheaves, see Section \ref{section:degrees}.
+For simplicity we will only consider smooth parameter spaces.
+This is no significant restriction of generality since the property stated is valid after a birational base change.